Hero or Zero?

 The truth (if you think you can handle it) is that the general problem when analysing the Covid-19 pandemic is the manner of the data collation and how it doesn’t seem to have been performed with all of the necessary analyses in mind.
 Inconsistencies in categorisation for everything from the vaccinated to the ill have rendered the most basic of post-fact data analyses impossible or meaningless.
 And nowhere is this more apparent than when trying to gain answers to the most fundamental question: Have the vaccines worked?

 Here, a major problem has been the decision as to when someone can be considered to have been vaccinated.
 Is it the day that the injection takes place, or is it after the 7, 14 or 21 days that have variously been cited before the full immunity has kicked in?
-In the UK it has been the latter, and this matters because it creates a bias towards attributing deaths to the unvaccinated group, leading to the conclusion that the vaccines have been more effective than otherwise.
+In the UK it has been the latter, and this matters because it creates a bias towards attributing deaths to the unvaccinated group, leading to the conclusion that the vaccines have been more effective and safer than otherwise.
 Fenton presents a statistical analysis that appears to show that if one readjusts the classification, the vaccine benefit seems to more or less disappear.

 There are a few caveats that should be made to the above.
 Firstly, the evidence for vaccine efficacy or otherwise, is determined by looking at all-cause morbidity and comparing figures between the two groups: vaccinated and unvaccinated.
 Professor Fenton is keen to point out that this is the only way to avoid many of the causal confounders that could result from a variety of other ill-defined classifications (such as whether someone did or did not die from Covid-19).
 However, Fenton readily admits that his analysis fails to entirely eradicate the effects of the greatest confounder of them all: age.
 As a consequence, he stops short of saying that he has proven that vaccines have been ineffective and merely states that claims for their efficacy are unsafe given the limitations of analysis.